kadhirash/hype-chain/README.md

 ## How It Works

 1. **Create Content** - Upload your content with title, media URL, and wallet address
-2. **Share Links** - Get a personalized share link with your wallet embedded
+2. **Get Share Link** - Receive a personalized share link with your wallet embedded
-3. **Viral Tracking** - Each share creates a new node in the viral tree
+3. **Viral Tracking** - Each share creates a new node in the viral attribution tree
-4. **Engagement Recording** - Views and clicks are tracked on-chain
+4. **Engagement Recording** - Views and clicks are tracked in real-time
-5. **Revenue Distribution** - Creator adds revenue, system distributes automatically
+5. **Revenue Distribution** - Creator adds revenue (lamports), system distributes automatically using exponential decay
-6. **Live Analytics** - Watch your viral chain grow in real-time
+6. **Live Analytics** - Watch your viral chain grow with the real-time activity feed powered by Somnia Data Streams

 ## Future Improvements